maxious/btlejack/README.rst

 Requirements
 ============

-You need a UNIX based system (for example a Raspberry Pi).
+A UNIX based system (for example a Raspberry Pi) is preferred but the pcap pipe/Wireshark functionality at least does work on Windows.

 If you use the BBC Micro:Bit, you will need one to three Micro:Bit devices (three devices recommended) and for each device one free USB port.
 The power consumption of a Micro:Bit is rather low, so you can use a single USB port and a passive hub for powering the three recommended units.

 **If you connect 3 microbits at the same time on your computer, Btlejack will be able to sniff on every advertising channel and has far more chance to capture the connection request.**